guanghen/ds-fall-2025-fri-0630/Week-13-The-End/README.md

 13. End of class activity:
     - Highs and lows
     - Name a new friend you made from CTP
-    - [after class] Open discussion on how they felt about this semester at CTP
+    - [after class] Open discussion on how you feel about this semester at CTP

 ---